 Your output should be Source Code and Soul Surfer.
 The ‘%’ symbol after ‘so’ means that anything can follow as long as the title starts with ‘so’.

 We can also use a variation that looks for titles that contains specified letters.
-We will look for directors that contain the patter ‘ur’ in their name.
+We will look for directors that contain the pattern ‘ur’ in their name.

 Your output should be Limitless and The Lincoln Lawyer.
 Taking a page out of the previous example, we now used the ‘%’ symbol to find anything that precedes and proceeds the pattern ‘ur’.